 - when Guidance is notified of local or national scholarships for which our students qualify, this information is published on the announcements, posted in the junior/senior religion and English classrooms, and in the Guidance hallway.
 Further information, help, and application forms are available in Guidance RM 144.

-CURRENT SCHOLARSHIPS AVAILABLE (recently added will show NEW)
+CURRENT SCHOLARSHIPS AVAILABLE

 Once hired, the student must bring a birth certificate and a completed “Intent to Employ” form to the Guidance Office (Room 144) during the school year and the front office during the summer.)
 A “completed” form is one that is fully filled in and signed by the employer, and then signed by the parent and the student.
 If the employer does not have an “Intent to Employ” form, one can be obtained at Bishop Luers.
 During the school year allow one or two days for processing; summertime work permits can take a bit longer due to restricted office hours.